-Upon completing the above, should the analysis of the work suggest further investment which may include additional exploration and evaluation, the Corporation may seek to raise additional funds.
+Prior to, during, or upon completing Phase II, should the analysis of the work suggest further investment, which may include additional exploration and evaluation, the Corporation may seek to raise additional funds.
 The timing and ability of the Corporation to fulfill this objective will depend on the liquidity of the financial markets as well as the willingness of investors to finance such a business.
 Such future financing may be completed by the issuance of the Corporation's securities.